Asabeneh/JavaScript-for-Everyone/readMe.md

 const age = ages.findIndex((age) => age < 20);
 console.log(age) // 5
 ```
-*sort*: The sort methods arranges the array elements either ascending or decending order.
+*sort*: The sort methods arranges the array elements either ascending or descending order.
 By default, the ***sort()*** method sorts values as strings.This works well for string array items but not for numbers.
 If number values are sorted as strings and it give us wrong result.
 Sort method modify the original array.
 It is recommended to copy the original document before you start sorting.
 #### Sorting string values
 ```js
 const products = ['Milk', 'Coffee', 'Sugar', 'Honey', 'Apple', 'Carrot'];